hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ## Steps

-**Scenario:** In this guide, you are going to create a namespace dedicated to _Education_ organization which has _Training_ and _Certification_ teams.
-Delegate policy management to the team admins so that the cluster operator won't have to be involved.
+**Scenario:** In this guide, you are going to create a namespace dedicated to Education organization which has Training and Certification teams.
+Delegate operational tasks to the team admins so that the Vault cluster operators won't have to be involved.

 ![Scenario](/assets/images/vault-multi-tenant-2.png)